-Ali Alasmari – UBC PhD Student, Rehabilitation Sciences
+Ali Alasmari – UBC PhD Candidate, Rehabilitation Sciences

 Ali is a PhD student in the Rehabilitation Sciences program at the University of British Columbia.
 He holds masters and bachelors degrees in respiratory therapy from Georgia State University.
 While studying and training in Georgia, he achieved professional credentials from the National Board for Respiratory Care (NBRC) including Registered Respiratory Therapist, Neonatal/Pediatric Respiratory Care Specialty, and Pulmonary Function Technologist.
 He is also an active member of the American Association for Respiratory Care.
 He is interested in postgraduate work in the area of cardiopulmonary rehabilitation with a focus on evaluating adherence of COPD patients to therapeutic interventions, including exercise programs in the pulmonary rehab facility.
 He is looking forward to returning to Saudi Arabia and teaching at university while conducting clinical research to shape the younger generation into qualified individuals capable of achieving the country’s goals of progress & development.
 In his free time, he enjoys outdoor activities with his 3 silly, beautiful kids.

 Ori is an MSc student in the Rehabilitation Sciences program at the University of British Columbia.
 He completed his B.Sc. in Life Sciences at Ben-Gurion University, Israel.
 Ori’s research emphasizes on developing a decision making tool for Acute Exacerbation of Chronic Obstructive Pulmonary Disease (AECOPD) patients.
 In his free time, Ori enjoys playing basketball, hiking, and jogging.